ioccc-src/winner/faq.md

 * Moving IOCCC entries into their own separate directories
 * Fixing lots and lots of typos
-* Fixing Makefiles and code to allow for nearly all winners to be compiled and work on modern systems
+* Fixing Makefiles and code to allow for nearly all winning entries to be compiled and work on modern systems
 * Reworking the Makefiles to use a consistent set of rules
 * Reworking the Makefiles specific to the gcc and clang C compilers